 - Diptheria, Tetanus, Pertussis (whooping cough) - Boostrix

 Human Papillomavirus (HPV)

-Students in year 7 are offered HPV, which consists of three injections with two months between the first and second dose and four months between the second and third dose.
+Students in Year 7 are offered the HPV vaccine, which consists of two injections with a 6 month interval between the first and second dose.

 Diphtheria, tetanus and pertussis (whooping cough)